FC Girondins de Bordeaux: Rivalries

-Bordeaux have two main rivalries, firstly the Derby de la Garonne with Toulouse FC, so named because Bordeaux and Toulouse are the two major clubs that play in cities in south-western France, both of which are on the river Garonne.
+Bordeaux has two main rivalries, firstly the Derby de la Garonne with Toulouse FC, so named because Bordeaux and Toulouse are the two major clubs that play in cities in south-western France, both of which are on the river Garonne.
 The consistency and competitiveness of the rivalry developed following Toulouse's return to Ligue 1 after being administratively relegated to the Championnat National in 2001.
 Les Girondins also contest the Derby de l'Atlantique with their other main rival FC Nantes, with the name stemming from the two cities' proximity to the Atlantic Ocean.
-The history of this rivalry also transcends to over 50 years and 90 derby games played between the two clubs altogether.
+The history of this rivalry transcends over 50 years and 90 derby games have been played between the two clubs altogether.
 Bordeaux also held a 44-year-old record against another big rival, Marseille.
 From October 1977 to January 2022, Marseille did not win away at Bordeaux's home ground.

 Sponsors

-Since July 2020, the equipment manufacturer of the Girondins de Bordeaux is Adidas.
-The club's main sponsors are the restaurant chain Bistro Régent, the online betting company Betclic and the car dealership SEAT Cupra.
+Since the start of the 2025–2026 season, the equipment manufacturer of the Girondins de Bordeaux was Hummel.
+The club's main sponsors are the restaurant chain Bistro Régent, the online betting company Betclic and the car marque SEAT Cupra.

-Other sponsors are UNMI, Abatilles, Carlsberg, Mumm, Coca-Cola, La Bordelaise de Lunetterie, TBM, Bordeaux City Council, Gironde General Council, New Aquitaine Region.
+Other sponsors are UNMI, Abatilles, Carlsberg, Mumm, Coca-Cola, La Bordelaise de Lunetterie, TBM, Bordeaux City Council, Gironde General Council, and Nouvelle-Aquitaine Region.